-Section 18.5 Object Resolver for more information on object resolver queries and to localTarget The target in the local RS where the remote entities should be copied to, e.g.
+remoteServer Object resolver query of the remote server, e.g. /remoteservers/PROD.
+Refer to Section 18.5 Object Resolver for more information on object resolver gueries and to remoteEntityPath The entity path in the remote RS server, e.g. /usermanager/ClassicModelCars.

-Section 15 Remote RS Servers for more information on remote RS servers.
+Section 15.
+Remote RS Servers for more information on remote RS servers.